Freud: Mind, Culture and Society

 The theories of psychoanalysis and of analytical psychology are fascinating and significant in their own right, both in their importance in clinical practice and as conceptual systems.
 They also introduce a profound, new dimension to the understanding of society, culture and politics.
-Indeed, Freud and Jung (whose work is explored in a separate module PA209 Jung) wrote extensively in these areas, as well as on clinical practice.
+Indeed, Freud and Jung (whose work is explored in a separate module, PA209-4-SP / PA209-5-SP / PA209-6-SP JUNG) wrote extensively in these areas, as well as on clinical practice.

 This module will provide an introduction specifically to the theories of Freud, and will also explore their significance in social and cultural analysis.
 In these areas, psychoanalysis provides both models of social and cultural phenomena, and methods for studying them, based mainly on an understanding of the unconscious, of nuclear complexes (e.g., the Oedipus complex) and Freud's fundamental discovery, the transference.

-• To provide a critical and in-depth introduction to the psychology of Sigmund Freud
+To provide an introduction to the psychology of Sigmund Freud

-• Define and critically assess the key concepts of Psychoanalysis
+Define and assess the key concepts of Psychoanalysis

 No additional information available.

-Weekly one-hour lectures by staff, followed by one-hour seminars led by Graduate Teaching Assistants, both from the Department of Pscyhosocial and Psychoanalytic Studies.
+Weekly one-hour lectures by staff, followed by one-hour seminars led by Graduate Teaching Assistants, both from the Department of Psychosocial and Psychoanalytic Studies.

-- Sigmund Freud.
+- Sigmund Freud; James Strachey.
 (1917) Introductory Lectures on Psycho-Analysis.
 The Standard Edition of the Complete Psychological Works of Sigmund Freud, Volume XVI (1916-1917): Introductory Lectures on Psycho-Analysis (Part III). vol. 241

 - Sigmund FreudJames Strachey.
 (1900) The Interpretation of Dreams.